Can you give us an overview of your background?

 I was born and raised in El Paso, Texas to Lebanese parents in a household where English, Arabic, French, and Spanish were spoken fluently.
 I graduated from Cathedral High School and completed my undergraduate degree in biochemistry at Harvard, where I spent three years performing research in stem cell biology and tissue engineering.
 I subsequently completed my MD at Yale, where our gross anatomy course was co-taught by the Department of Radiology, which introduced me to the field very early in my education.

 My laboratory research focused on synthesizing pancreatic and hepatic “organoids” for transplantation, which had set me on my original path to become a surgeon.
 But I stumbled across interventional radiology during PubMed literature reviews, where I discovered the investigational use of image-guided, percutaneous transplantation of pancreatic islet cells into the portal venous system as a therapy for type 1 diabetes, with monitoring of cellular viability and function via MRI and nuclear molecular imaging.
-It wasn’t long before research groups around the world began investigating image-guided molecular/cellular therapy to investigate novel therapies for CAD/PAD, solid tumors, spinal cord injury, neurodegenerative diseases, and more.
+It wasn’t long before research groups around the world began investigating image-guided molecular/cellular therapies for CAD/PAD, solid tumors, spinal cord injury, neurodegenerative diseases, and more.
 I immediately saw the potential of this new paradigm.

 Not long before residency application season began, a close family friend invited me to shadow him for a week in IR.
 I was intrigued by the breadth and depth of clinical expertise that IRs applied across all sub-domains of medicine, especially in the acute setting.
 At Yale I was fortunate to meet Drs.
 Bob White and Hamid Mojibian who became amazing mentors.
-I felt an instant “cultural fit” with IR—I felt that surgery exalted its history and firmly established traditions, whereas IR celebrated its uncharted future as a burgeoning specialty that was redefining standards of care with disruptive maging and device technology.
-I am a futurist and a risk-taker at heart; I wanted to ride this new wave, not be engulfed by it.
+I felt an instant “cultural fit” with IR—I felt that surgery exalted its history and firmly established traditions, whereas IR celebrated its uncharted future as a burgeoning specialty that was redefining standards of care with disruptive imaging and device technology.
+As a futurist and a risk-taker at heart, I wanted to ride this new wave, not be engulfed by it.

 I did my internship in internal medicine at MGH.
 I customized my schedule to be heavy in critical care, cardiology/vascular medicine, gastroenterology/hepatology, and oncology, understanding that these specialties overlap significantly with IR.
 It was an intense year, with the sheer volume of cases managed, the extreme autonomy bestowed upon house staff, and the relentless pursuit of evidence-based medicine which laid a solid foundation for my current clinical IR practice.